 The family environment we were raised in shaped our habits and framed our worldviews.
 However, not all of us were fortunate enough to have been raised in a healthy family.
 Lacking this dynamic can have detrimental effects on our lives.
 Family Therapy (FT) is designed to address issues affecting families and all its members.
 FT may offer valuable support when a family is going through a difficult time, a major transition, or when one of its members is experiencing a mental and/or behavioural crisis.
 A family therapist views individual problems in the context of the family unit, acknowledging that these problems cannot be successfully addressed without understanding the family dynamic.
 In this context, family members certainly don't have to be blood-related, fictive-kin can be a part of this dynamic as well.
 FT is designed to bring individual family members together to address underlying issues.
 FT supports a multitude of issues with whoever you consider family.
 The end goal is to bring families together as a cohesive unit by teaching skills that promote solidarity, trust, and communication.

 How does FT work?

-A family therapist uses a wide range of techniques and relies on different exercises drawn from cognitive, behavioural, interpersonal, and other types of individual therapy.
-The choice between which technique to use depends on the specific issues clients seek help for.
+A family therapist uses a wide range of techniques and relies on different exercises drawn from cognitive, behavioural, interpersonal, and other types of therapy.
+The choice between which technique to use depends on the specific issues families seek help for.

 Four Primary Approaches Within the Family Therapy Framework: